sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: made option to put elementor post_content inside post widget if the post made by elementor
 * Feature: added additional fields to getPostAuthor function like avatar url and author meta
-* Feature: show the "no posts" message with filters in post list / grid
+* Feature: show the &quot;no posts&quot; message with filters in post list / grid
 * Feature: add background location (back/front) to background widgets
 * Feature: done option to get post parent with the posts in posts selection
 * Fix: set prices display in woocommerce widgets including tax